MVSS: A Unified Framework for Multi-View Structured Survey Generation: Introduction

 To address these limitations, we propose \textbf{Multi-View Structured Survey (MVSS)}, a framework that formulates survey generation as a \emph{joint structural generation} problem rather than a purely linear text generation pipeline.
 To construct rich and well-founded hierarchies, we introduce \textbf{Hierarchical Knowledge Trees (HKT)}, a principled representation for modeling the conceptual organization of a research domain.
 HKT explicitly externalizes the latent conceptual hierarchy in surveys as a citation-grounded tree, enabling systematic modeling of the branching evolution of ideas, the formation of subfields, and relationships among methodological paradigms.
 Building on HKT, we further propose a structure-aware generation mechanism that logically anchors and constrains table construction, producing structured comparison tables that remain consistent with the overall survey in terms of conceptual level, comparison dimensions, and evidence support.
 Finally, MVSS uses both trees and tables as joint structural constraints to guide outline construction and generate high-quality survey text.
 From a technical perspective, MVSS is not a simple assembly of modules, but a reformulation of survey generation as a cross-view structural alignment problem.

-We systematically evaluate MVSS on 76 computer science topics under different target lengths (8k, 16k, 32k, and 64k tokens), comparing against AutoSurvey, HiReview, naive RAG-based generation, and expert-written surveys.
+We systematically evaluate MVSS on 76 computer science topics, comparing against AutoSurvey, HiReview, SurveyX, SurveyForge, expert-written surveys, and other recent state-of-the-art baselines.
+To ensure robust and objective assessment, we employ a multi-dimensional evaluation framework across multiple LLM judges (GPT-4o, Gemini, and DeepSeek).
 Across all settings, MVSS consistently achieves the strongest overall performance.
-In particular, at shorter lengths (8k and 16k tokens), MVSS improves coverage, structural quality, and relevance by a clear margin over automated baselines, while at longer lengths (32k and 64k tokens) it reaches near-expert performance, achieving average scores close to the maximum.
-Additional citation-level and structural evaluations further show that MVSS maintains reliable evidence alignment, with citation precision and recall both exceeding 75\% across different LLM judges, and produces high-quality trees and tables with scores consistently above 4.8.
+In particular, our method demonstrates a substantial lead in structural organization and relevance over automated baselines, and frequently approaches or even exceeds the quality of expert-written surveys.
+Additional citation-level evaluations further show that MVSS maintains reliable evidence alignment, with citation precision and recall both exceeding 75\%.
 Overall, these results indicate that MVSS effectively bridges the gap between automated survey generation and expert-written surveys in both structural organization and evidence grounding.